reymaktoufi/Reyhaneh-Maktoufi/index.md

 ### Publication and Presentation

 -Maktoufi, R. (2018).
-Science and Entertainment: How Astronomers use Pop Culture references for Science Communication.
+Science and Entertainment: How Astronomers use Pop Culture References for Science Communication.
 Communicating Astronomy with the Public Conference.
 Fukuoka, Japan, 24-28 March.<br>

 -Maktoufi, R. (2018).
 Science and Entertainment: How Pop Culture References are Used for Science Communication.
 AAAS Annual Meeting E-poster student competition.
 Austin, TX, 15-19 February.<br>

 -Cooper, K.R., & Maktoufi, R. (2017).
 Re-defining integration: Relationships, retention, and restructuring in nonprofit mergers.
 Paper to be presented at Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) conference.
 Grand Rapids, MI, 16-18 November. <br>

 -Maktoufi, R., Shumate, M. D., O'Connor, A. S. (2017).
-The Effect of Created Fit and level of Activism on the Perception of Fitness of Nonprofit and Corporate Partnerships.
+The Effect of Created Fit and Level of Activism on the Perception of Fitness of Nonprofit and Corporate Partnerships.
 Poster presented at the Organizational Communication Mini-Conference.
 Athens, OH, October 13-5.<br>

 -Maktoufi, R. (2017).
 Pop Culture References: A Bait to Elicit Pleasant Scientific Curiosity.
 ACM CHI 2017 workshop Design for Curiosity.
 Denver, CO, 6-22 May.<br>